IRS Form 8960 Instructions

 Line 5a: Net gain or loss from disposition of property

-The IRS form instructions contain worksheets to help taxpayers calculate net gains and losses on Lines 5a through 5d.
+The IRS form instructions contain worksheets to help taxpayers calculate net capital gains and losses on Lines 5a through 5d.

 As a general rule, the following are includible in net investment income if included in taxable income: